 From the distance, the limbs layered with maple leaves look like the tree’s heavy overcoat.
 Up close, just a breath of air, a bird’s wings, and each leaf flutters its independence.
 How stately and majestic the tree stands in its new summer attire.
 It wears its age well as unseen life strengthens it—leaf to limb, trunk to root to depths of the earth and shooting up skyward.
 It’s a sign that summer is coming and with it reminders of youth, when my own roots had not yet grown deep.

 I’ve stumbled around the past weeks, the heavy curtain having fallen around me, once again, with the sudden loss of my dear friend.
-I had her in my life just ten years, one important decade, and felt as though she would always be there.
+I had her in my life for just ten years, one important decade, and felt as though she would always be there.
 As I write, I realize maybe she is.
 Words bring her into these moments with me.
 But I can’t shake the sadness.
 I’m wearing that old heavy overcoat I was certain that I’d tossed.
 A tree can shake its leaves, can’t I my grief?
 As an intruder appears without warning, grief sneaks into the space inside me that my soul sister, Sally, has left vacant.

 Old Dog Sam stays near my feet, sensing my sorrow.
 Unaware, feisty cat Rose stands outside at the window on her hind legs, begging to come inside.
 I open the door and she purrs all the way across the house to the kitchen where I feed her and pet her as she eats.
-I remember Sally answering her cellphone at midnight once, as I roamed the neighborhood with Sam, looking for a missing Rose.
+I remember Sally answering her cell phone at midnight once, as I roamed the neighborhood with Sam, looking for a missing Rose.
 “She’s a huntress,” Sally assured me, “she’ll be back.”
 She was right.
 I think of Sally’s cat alone now, without her, like me.

 Startled from my thoughts by the sound of a boom against the window, I realize a sparrow has hit it and fallen…as have I, time and again.

 Years ago, I rented a house in a forest off a university campus, nestled safely away from the street.
 There was a long path leading to my front door with detector lights protecting me from prowlers.
 The lights were important because there were prowlers—one at least, maybe two.
 The owner of the house kept a good eye on me, and if the lights went on, he was at his window just sixty or so yards away.
-I would see his stern brow, his stare into the dark and know I was safe.
+I would see his stern brow, his stare into the dark, and know I was safe.

 It seems ironic now as I plant the little plot of ground beside our house, to grow squash and tomatoes, peppers and collard greens.
 There is no corn, but this year maybe an eggplant.
 I watch the progress each day, watering and pruning.
 I get so attached to the vegetables it’s hard to eat them.
 I take photos and add them to the family album.
 Cooking is a ceremony and when we eat, I say a blessing over the soon-to-be, dearly departed vegetables.